Lunarnovaa/nixconf/README.md

 [@PolarFill](https://github.com/PolarFill), for collaborating with me on [Hjem Rum](https://github.com/snugnug/hjem-rum) and providing me with his thoughts.

+[@nezia1](https://github.com/nezia1), also for collaborating with me on [Hjem Rum](https://github.com/snugnug/hjem-rum), as well as for being a cool person.

 Many other members from [SNUG](https://github.com/snugnug), who have collaborated with me on projects like [Hjem Rum](https://github.com/snugnug/hjem-rum) and also allowed me to engage with community to further pursue Nix.

 ### Other members of the NixOS community